sfu-cmpt340/project_20/README.md

 A minimal example to showcase your work

 ```
-To run the project, please run LungAnalyze.m using matlab
+To run the project, please install the Matlab Image Processing Toolbox addon and run LungAnalyze.m using matlab
 ```

 ### What to find where